 As a 60-year-old tri who had left shoulder rotator cuff surgery 10-2011.
-I’m trying to restore front crawl balance after shoulder surgery.
+I’m trying to restore my front crawl balance after shoulder surgery.

-You can try holding the float with only one hand, alternating between your strong arm and your weak arm as this may help you to judge the difference in arm strengths, particularly as you become stronger and they become more evenly matched.
+You can try holding the float with only one hand, alternating between your strong arm and your weak arm, as this may help you to judge the difference in arm strengths, particularly as you become stronger and they become more evenly matched.

 My ebook How To Swim Front Crawl contains over 20 separate swimming exercises to help all parts of freestyle, including those mentioned above.
 You can download it, print out the parts you need and take them to your pool to try out.
 Click the link below for more information.